DilanP9913/DilansBookStore/DilansBookStore/README.txt

 1540: Added Covertype controller
 1545: Added Cover type index view to use data tables
 1550: Added cover type upsert view of creating and updating
+1556: Created covertype.js
 1555: Delete cover type is done
 1600: Now started adding Product
 1601: first added new class file product.cs in models
-1505: then added a migration file
+1605: then added a migration file
       - 20221122230958_AddProductToDb.cs
-1506: Then update Dbcontext file as new migration was added
+1606: Then update Dbcontext file as new migration was added
-1510: Then added ProductRepository class
+1610: Then added ProductRepository class
-1515: Then added interface IProductRepository
+1615: Then added interface IProductRepository
-1520: Then added Product to unitofwork
+1620: Then added Product to unitofwork
-1525: then added Product to IUnitofwork
+1625: then added Product to IUnitofwork
-1530: then pushed it to database
+1630: then pushed it to database
-1535: Added product to navbar
+1635: Added product to navbar
-1540: Added product controller
+1640: Added product controller
-1545: Added product index view to use data tables
+1645: Added product index view to use data tables
-1550: Added product upsert view of creating and updating
+1650: Added product upsert view of creating and updating
+1700: created product.js

 2022/11/23